-The Budget of the Commonwealth reflects the spend-down of several prior year's accumulation of Medicaid cost settlements.
+The Governor's recommended budget reflects the spend-down of several prior year's accumulation of Medicaid cost settlements.
 As these agency funds are diminishing, additional General Fund is recommended to support current services.
-Additionally, the Budget of the Commonwealth includes increasing the personnel complement of the Commission.
+Additionally, the recommended budget includes increasing the personnel complement of the Commission.
 The request to increase the personnel complement is budget neutral as these employees presently work for the Commission under contracts with local health departments.
-Instead of being contract employees, these individuals will become direct employees of the Commission.
+Instead of being contract employees, these 120 individuals will become direct employees of the Commission.